-#7 – Use Booking.com and consider a Hostel or vacation rental
+#8 – Use Stay 22 to compare lodging prices and consider a Hostel or vacation rental

 There are a few things to keep in mind if you’re considering tent camping in Alaska:

-- There are bugs – follow my advice here for managing mosquitoes while camping (or bring warm clothes and stay in September when bugs are usually gone).
+There are bugs – follow my advice here for managing mosquitoes while camping (or bring warm clothes and camp in September when bugs are usually gone).